 The end-point assessment is the assessments you take at the end of your apprenticeship.
-You will typically spend 14 months on-programme working towards your standard.
+You will typically spend 18 months on-programme working towards your standard.
 After this you have a Gateway meeting with your employer or training provider to confirm you are ready for the end-point assessments.
 The words end-point means that you will be assessed at the end of your on-programme (training) to confirm you have met the standard.
-Your EPA will be taken in the last 3 months.
+Your EPA period will typically last 3 months.